fusion809/fusion809.github.io-old/_includes/OS-post/operating-systems/gentoo-linux.md

 * GNU (with the Herd kernel)
 * OS X

 I think of Gentoo Linux as essentially a more complex, customizable and portable version of Arch Linux.
 See like Arch, a fresh installation has nothing but the command-line and some basic packages to it and anything more than this must be built from the ground-up by the user.
-Arch Linux's package manager, pacman, uses binary packages and does not give one a choice of which features of the package is built and which are not, while Gentoo's Portage, gives one all the choice of which features of the package will be built.
+Arch Linux's package manager, pacman, uses binary packages and does not give one a choice of which features of the package will be built and which will not, while Gentoo's Portage, gives total control over which features are built and which are not.

 ### Package Management
 As previously mentioned Portage ([`emerge`](/man/emerge.1.html) from the command-line) is the package manager of Gentoo Linux although several derivatives of Gentoo Linux also use Portage.
 Portage is written in Python and Bash script &mdash; according to [GitHub](https://github.com/gentoo/portage) these languages make up 93.6% and 6.4% of Portage's source code, respectively, as of {{ page.date | date: "%d %B %Y" }}.